Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Experimental Results

 \subsection{Fairness}

-For fairness, we report on 3 metrics discussed in Section~\ref{sect:evals}.
+We report the three metrics discussed in Section~\ref{sect:evals}.

-\paragraph{Representation Bias.} The first metric is representation bias (RB), with results detailed in Table~\ref{tab:rb}.
-We observe that models trained on unbalanced web data have a significantly higher preference to associate a randomly chosen image from ImageNet~\cite{deng2009imagenet} with the label ``Male'' over the label ``Female.''
+\paragraph{Representation Bias.} The first metric is representation bias (RB), with results in Table~\ref{tab:rb}.
+We note that models trained on raw web data (without rebalancing) have a significantly higher preference to associate a randomly chosen image from ImageNet~\citep{deng2009imagenet} with the label ``Male'' over the label ``Female.''

-In fact, this occurs nearly 85\% of the time.
-Training on 100B examples does not mitigate this effect.
-This finding aligns with previous research highlighting the necessity of bias mitigation strategies, such as data balancing~\cite{alabdulmohsin2024clip}, to address inherent biases in web-scale datasets.